explodingcamera/tinywasm/README.md

 ## Safety

 TinyWasm only uses safe Rust by default.
 The optional `simd-x86` feature enables x86-specific SIMD intrinsics and uses `unsafe` internally.
-WebAssembly input is validated by default and runs inside a sandbox: untrusted Wasm should not be able to access host memory, escape the sandbox, or cause undefined behavior in the runtime.
-Validation should only be disabled for trusted input.
+WebAssembly input is validated by default through the `validate` feature.
+Disabling validation should not let Wasm access host memory or escape the sandbox, but malformed input may panic or otherwise crash the process, so only disable it for trusted input.

 The internal `twasm` bytecode format is not currently validated as an untrusted input format.
 Malformed `twasm` may panic, but should not compromise memory safety or allow sandbox escape.
 Only run trusted `twasm` bytecode, or generate it through TinyWasm from Wasm input.